Classical Guitar, an incredible instrument

-I put a great deal of though into my own teaching materials here at Classical Guitar Corner, so I can proudly stand behind this school’s method.
-Other teachers that I admire who are also online include Gohar Vardanyan, and Kevin Gallagher.
+I put a great deal of thought into my own teaching materials here at Classical Guitar Corner, so I can proudly stand behind this school’s method.
+Other teachers that I admire who are also online include Gohar Vardanyan and Kevin Gallagher.

 #13 Recommendations of performers and composers

 Always a tough question to answer off the top of my head after workshops, so I am happy to have some time to think right now…

 Performers who I admire and are outstanding musicians:

 Some composers who have written for the guitar or had music arranged for the guitar who I would recommend listening to:

 - J.S.
 Bach (Lute Suites, Violin Suites, Cello Suites)

 - John Dowland (Lachrimae Pavan, Forlorn Hope Fancy)